-The saw palmetto (Latin: serenoa repens) is a plant native to North America having fan-like serrated leaves and numerous berries.
-It was used by the natives of North America already many years ago for the treatment of urinary tract diseases in men and diseases of the breast in women.
-The North American Indians used the berries as a food and to increase the appetite, but also in case of bed wetting, impotency, low libido and prostatic inflammation.
-In women they used the natural remedy in case of infertility, painful menstruation and for milk production.
-After the possibilities of the plant especially regarding the benign prostatic hypertrophy had been realized in Europe as well, a concentrate was obtained from the oily extract of the berries in order to be able to increase the effectivity and to have standardized dosages.
+Saw palmetto (Serenoa repens) is a plant native to North America that has fan-like serrated leaves and numerous berries.
+It was used by the indigenous people of North America to treat urinary tract concerns in men and breast health concerns in women.
+The North American Indians used the berries as a food and to stimulate appetite, but also for bedwetting, impotency, low libido and inflamed prostate.
+In women, they used the natural remedy in cases of infertility, painful menstruation and to promote milk production.
+When Europeans learned of the numerous benefits of saw palmetto, especially those relating to prostate health, a concentrate was formed from the oily extract of the berries to increase the effectiveness and introduce the possibility of standardized dosages.

-More than 20 placebo-controlled double-blind studies showed that the fat-soluble extract of the saw palmetto berries is very effective in reducing the symptoms of a benign prostatic hypertrophy such as nocturia (the most unpleasant symptom of this disease).
-A study carried out in 1984 with 110 patients suffering from the above-mentioned disease showed that these patients had significantly fewer symptoms over a follow-up examination period of 14.5 to more than 30 months than the control group.
-This was measured not only by subjective criteria like pain when urinating but predominantly also by objective criteria such as bed wetting during the night, the urinary output and the residual urine.
-Moreover, the preparation was excellently tolerated and had hardly any side effects.
+More than 20 placebo-controlled double-blind studies have shown that the fat-soluble extract of the saw palmetto berry can be helpful in cases of prostate symptoms such as nocturia, arguably the most unpleasant prostate-related symptom.
+One study conducted in 1984 examined 110 patients suffering from prostate-related concerns and found that the individuals who were treated with saw palmetto had significantly fewer symptoms over a follow-up examination period of 14.5 to more than 30 months than the control group.
+This was measured not only by subjective criteria like pain when urinating but predominantly by objective criteria such as bedwetting during the night, urinary output and residual urine.
+Moreover, the saw palmetto preparation was extremely well-tolerated and produced minimal side effects.

-What is a prostatic hypertrophy?
-The prostate is a chestnut-size, firm organ that surrounds the base of the male urethra.
-It secretes a liquid, milky secrete which is added to the seminal fluid and has a triggering effect on the movement of sperms.
+The prostate is a firm, chestnut-size organ that surrounds the base of the male urethra.
+It secretes a milky liquid which is added to the seminal fluid and triggers the movement of sperm.

-In a benign prostatic hypertrophy (prostatic adenoma, prostatic hyperplasia), the number of the cells and the glands increases, which then leads to a stenosis of the urethra.
-The ensuing symptoms are a thin urinary stream, pain when urinating, problems when starting to urinate, nocturia, frequent urge to urinate, problems caused by incomplete emptying, etc.
+As men age, it is common for the number of cells in the prostate gland to increase, leading to a stenosis of the urethra.
+The ensuing symptoms include a thin urinary stream, pain when urinating, problems initiating urination, nocturia, a frequent urge to urinate, incomplete emptying of the bladder and other symptoms.

-Prostatic hyperplasia is the most frequent cause of bladder emptying disturbances in men.
-It is commonly seen between the ages 40 and 50 and takes a slow, intermittent course.
+This natural, age-related increase in prostate cells is the most frequent cause of bladder emptying disturbances in men.
+It is commonly initially observed between the ages 40 and 50 and typically follows a slow, intermittent course.

-The etiology of this disease is not yet fully known.
-It is assumed, however, that it is caused by an accumulation of testosterone, the male sexual hormone, or by a redistribution in the hormone balance of the female and male sexual hormones.
-To find out whether an individual has such a disease, the doctor will make a rectal examination to determine the consistency, size and condition, etc. of the prostate.
-As a next step one can make a so-called uroflowmetry, a determination of the residual urine or an ultrasound examination.
+The etiology of this condition is not yet fully known.
+However, it is assumed that it is caused by an accumulation of testosterone, the male sex hormone, or by a redistribution of the hormone balance of the female and male sex hormones.
+To find out whether an individual is suffering from this condition, the doctor will perform a rectal examination to determine the consistency, size and condition of the prostate.
+The next step is often to perform a uroflowmetry to determine the residual urine or an ultrasound examination.